 Day 3: Aggregate Persistence, Integrating Bounded Contexts, Application

 During Day 3 we bring all the parts together to form an application.
 We look at different ways to persist Aggregates using object-relational mapping, document databases, key-value stores, as well as by employing Event Sourcing.
-We then take a deep dive into applying Context Mapping techniques as we return to strategic design, but this time by developing integration solutions between your new Core Domain and other Bounded Contexts in the SaaS-based enterprise.
-Finally we give attention to other parts of the application, such as the user interface, using CQRS, and developing Application Services as your API.
+We then take a deep dive into applying Context Mapping techniques as we return to strategic design, but this time by developing integration solutions between Core Domains and other Bounded Contexts in your whole-system solution.
+Finally we give attention to other parts of the application, such as the user interface and querying with CQRS.
+We also take a look at how to use Applications Services when necessary.
 With all this background you will be better prepared to move forward with a DDD project of your own, or to make greater strides on your current DDD strategic initiative.

 Repositories and Event Sourcing

 Consider two primary approaches to persisting and reconstituting your domain objects.
-You will learn how to persist and retrieve your Aggregates using both SQL and NoSQL databases with examples for O-R Mapping, Grid, and MongoDB.
+You will learn how to persist and retrieve your Aggregates using both SQL and NoSQL databases.
 You will also learn how to use Event Sourcing as both a persistence approach and to publish Domain Events for broader consumption.

 Integrating Bounded Contexts

-Employ RPC, REST, and messaging to realize your Context Maps in code as you integrate multiple Bounded Contexts of enterprise applications.
+Employ both REST and messaging to realize your Context Maps in code as you integrate multiple Bounded Contexts of enterprise applications.
 Understand the complexities and challenges of distributed computing environments, and how to deal with them.
 An important lesson that is reemphasized is to model each Bounded Context cleanly and separately from those with which you integrate.

-Learn how the components that surround your domain model comprise a whole application.
+Learn how the components that surround your domain model comprise a whole subsystem application.
 Consideration is given to User Interface strategies and the Application Programming Interface (API) using Application Services.
-Here you will learn how to apply CQRS from Domain Events published from your Event Sourcing store.
+Here you will learn how to apply CQRS from Domain Events and Event Sourcing.